-I'm Sarah Hill, Chief Storyteller for Veterans United.
+I'm Sarah Hill, Chief Storyteller for StoryUP 360.

-I blog about Human Media, Storytelling, Virtual Reality, Augmented Reality, Hands-Free Live streaming, Google+ Hangouts, Google Glass, Online Hero Tours for veterans, and face to face e-commerce I call "See-Commerce".
-Can you see me now?
+I blog about Human Media, Storytelling, Virtual Reality, VR Journalism, Augmented Reality, Hands-Free Live streaming, Google Glass, Google Hangouts, Veterans and causes that hurt our hearts.

 Dec 17, 2011